alakajam-team/alakajam/README.md

 #### ...Enable picture resizing

-If the `sharp` dependency failed to install in the initial setup, your picture uploads won't be resized.
-If you want to fix that:

-* Follow the instructions to install the [sharp dependencies](http://sharp.dimens.io/en/stable/install/)
-* Run `npm install` again
+Run `npm install` without the `--no-optional` flag to try and set up the `sharp` dependency.
+If it fails to install (especially on Windows), follow the instructions to install the [sharp dependencies](http://sharp.dimens.io/en/stable/install/), then try `npm install` again.